Nonconceptual Mental Content

 We can think about the content of perception in conceptual terms.
 When someone has a visual experience, for example, it will seem to that person as if something is seen.
 One way of specifying the way things appear to the subject is in terms of the perceptual belief the subject would form on the basis of perception had he taken his perception at face value.
 Such a way of specifying the representational content of perception gives us the propositional content of perception.
 Theorists of nonconceptual content have canvassed several types of reasons for thinking that this propositional content does not exhaust the representational content of perception (see the entry on the contents of perception).

 First, it has been argued that the contents of perception exhibit certain features that cannot be exhibited by the contents of the propositional attitudes.
 In particular, perception is capable of representing impossible or contradictory states of affairs, as is the case when viewing certain Escher drawings and when undergoing various perceptual illusions.
-In contrast, it is argued that conceptual content must be consistent — one cannot have a belief with a contradictory content.
+In contrast, it is argued that conceptual content must be consistent—one cannot have a belief with a contradictory content.
 Thus, Crane argues that reflecting on the waterfall illusion shows that the contents of perception cannot be conceptual (Crane 1988a).
-Since one cannot undergo a state with contradictory conceptual contents, and yet the waterfall illusion is a perceptual state with contradictory content — the object perceived seems to be both moving and not moving — it cannot be the case that perception involves conceptual contents (for more on this argument see, e.g., Mellor 1988, Crane 1988b, Crane 1992, and Gunther 2001).
+Since one cannot undergo a state with contradictory conceptual contents, and yet the waterfall illusion is a perceptual state with contradictory content—the object perceived seems to be both moving and not moving—it cannot be the case that perception involves conceptual contents (for more on this argument see, e.g., Mellor 1988, Crane 1988b, Crane 1992, and Gunther 2001).

 Second, it has been argued that the content of perception is analog in nature, unlike the conceptual content of propositional attitudes which is more plausibly seen as digital.
 The distinction between analog and digital representations has (for our purposes) been most perspicuously put by Fred Dretske (Dretske 1981, Ch.6).
 Let us take a particular fact or state of affairs, say the fact or state of affairs that some object s has property F. A representation carries the information that s is F in digital form if and only if it carries no further information about s other than that it is F (and whatever further facts about it are entailed by the fact that it is F).
 But whenever a representation carries the information that s is F in analog form it always carries additional information about s.
 Nonconceptualists argue that, while propositional attitudes represent the world in digital form, perceptual states represent the world in analog form.
+Beck (2012) argues that analogue magnitude states (primitive representations of spatial, temporal, numerical, and other magnitudes) are nonconceptual because they lack the recombinability necessary for concepts (as articulated, for example, in Evans’s Generality Constraint).

 Third, it has been suggested that the content of perception is unit-free (Peacocke 1986).
 If I perceptually represent an object as being a certain distance from me I do not usually represent that distance in terms of a particular unit (in inches, say, as opposed to centimeters), even though what I represent is a perfectly determinate distance.
 I simply represent it as being that distance, where the content of my perception specifies the distance.
 Peacocke (1986, 1989) argues extensively against the possibility of accommodating such unit-free representations in purely propositional terms.

 Fourth, nonconceptualists argue that the content of perception is more fine-grained than the content of propositional attitudes.
 This argument can be traced back to Evans, who asks, rhetorically, “Do we really understand the proposal that we have as many color concepts as there are shades of color that we can sensibly discriminate?”
 (Evans 1982, p.
 229).
 Arguably, I can perceptually discriminate many more colors and shapes than I currently have concepts for.
 Although I may be capable of discriminating between two color chips of very similar shades of red, red27 and red29, not being an expert on colors I will not have the concepts red27 and red29.
 With my limited conceptual repertoire, I will correctly judge both color chips to be red.
 However, I will so judge on the basis of experiences whose contents are much more specific and fine grained in a way that cannot be captured by my conceptual capacities.
 (The same is true, mutatis mutandis, of shape concepts.)
 My ability to perceive and discriminate the determinate shades and shapes that I do outstrips my conceptual capacities.
 As such, my experiences do not seem to depend on my conceptual repertoire.
-Thus, in specifying the content of perception, its accuracy conditions, we need not limit ourselves to the concepts available to the subject — hence, perceptual content is nonconceptual (e.g., Peacocke 1992, Heck 2000, Tye 1995, 2006.
+Thus, in specifying the content of perception, its accuracy conditions, we need not limit ourselves to the concepts available to the subject—hence, perceptual content is nonconceptual (e.g., Peacocke 1992, Heck 2000, Tye 1995, 2006.
 DeBellis 1995, and Luntley 2003, argue on similar lines for the nonconceptual content of music perception).

 Of these, the argument from the fine grained nature of perception has generated the most discussion.
 Opponents of the idea that perceptual content might be nonconceptual argue that the fineness of grain of perceptual experience can in fact be accommodated at the conceptual level.
 John McDowell, for example, suggests that the considerations Evans raises have force only if we limit the types of concepts expected to figure in the content of perception to such general concepts as red27, red29, etc., but, he argues, there is no reason to suppose that the conceptual content of perception needs to be limited in this way.
 Rather, the conceptual content of perceptual experiences is given by demonstrative concepts, such as that shade (McDowell 1994a).
 He claims that our conceptual capacities are capable of representing colors with the same fineness of grain with which they are perceptually represented.
 The information loss in the transition from perception to perceptual belief is not a sign that there are two different types of content in play, but should rather be understood as a transition from a more determinate type of conceptual content (e.g., that is colored thus) to a less determinate type of conceptual content (e.g., that is red).

 Several objections have been raised against attempts to account for the contents of perception in terms of demonstrative concepts.
 First, for a capacity operative in perception to count as a genuine conceptual capacity it must be possible for that same capacity to be employed in thought.
-As such, it must be the case that such demonstrative concepts as are arguably involved in the content of perception are retained long enough for the possibility of their remobilization — they cannot be reserved only for the particular instance in which the sample is perceived.
-Although the appearance of the demonstrative concept expressible by the phrase ‘… is colored thus’ can exploit the presence of the red27 color chip and account for the person's fine grained experience of the chip, the demonstrative concept's applicability cannot be limited to the presence of this sample.
+As such, it must be the case that such demonstrative concepts as are arguably involved in the content of perception are retained long enough for the possibility of their remobilization—they cannot be reserved only for the particular instance in which the sample is perceived.
+Although the appearance of the demonstrative concept expressible by the phrase ‘… is colored thus’ can exploit the presence of the red27 color chip and account for the person’s fine grained experience of the chip, the demonstrative concept’s applicability cannot be limited to the presence of this sample.
 As McDowell says, the capacity for employing demonstrative concepts in perception is a recognitional capacity (McDowell 1994a p.
 57, Brewer 1999 also holds that a conceptual capacity must be available in the absence of the sample to which it was initially applied).
-Kelly (2001a) calls this constraint 'the re-identification condition' on concept possession.
+Kelly (2001a) calls this constraint ‘the re-identification condition’ on concept possession.

 However, the objection goes, it is evident that our capacities for perceptual discrimination far outstrip our capacities for recognition.
 Regardless of how short the interval between two presentations of a specific shade it is reasonable to suppose that an organism is capable of perceiving the shade in all its fineness of grain without being capable of recognizing it as the shade presented earlier.
 There simply does not seem to be a dependence between our fine grained perceptual capacities and our memory capacities.
 But since the recognitional demonstrative concepts the conceptualist appeals to do depend on such memory capacities (according to the re-identification condition), it cannot be the case that our having such demonstrative concepts is necessary for our enjoying fine grained perceptual discriminations.
 (For discussion of empirical support for the claim that memory is coarser grained than our capacities for perceptual discrimination, see Raffman 1995.
 See also Kelly 2001a, Peacocke 2001a, 2001b, Tye 2006, Wright 2003, Dokic and Pacherie 2001 for arguments on similar grounds).